This section of the Alberta Courts website provides information about court locations around the province, contact information and sittings.

 Not sure where to begin finding answers to your questions.
 Get started with our suggested resources.
 See additional resources below for more information.

-The Court of Appeal hears appeals from the Court of Queen's Bench, the Provincial Court and administrative tribunals.
+The Court of Appeal hears appeals from the Court of King's Bench, the Provincial Court and administrative tribunals.
 As well, the Court provides its opinion on questions referred by the Lieutenant Governor under the Judicature Act.
 The Court of Appeal's website includes links to information such as their: Announcements; Articling Program; Court of Appeal E-Filing; Frequently Asked Questions; History; Judgments; Judgments to be Filed; Judicial Dispute Resolution Guidelines; Locations; Sittings; Practice Notes/ Directions; Publications and Forms; and Subscription Services.

-The Court of Queen's Bench is the Superior Trial Court for the Province, hearing trials in civil and criminal matters and appeals from decisions of the Provincial Court.
-The Chief Justice and other Justices of the Court of Queen's Bench are also judges of Surrogate Matters, which has jurisdiction over probate and administration of estate matters.
+The Court of King's Bench is the Superior Trial Court for the Province, hearing trials in civil and criminal matters and appeals from decisions of the Provincial Court.
+The Chief Justice and other Justices of the Court of King's Bench are also judges of Surrogate Matters, which has jurisdiction over probate and administration of estate matters.
 Website sections: Announcements; Assignments; Articling Program; Civil Mediation; Commercial Practice; Dispute Resolution Project; Family; Frequently Asked Questions; Judgments; Locations and Sittings; Media Audio Recording; Practice Notes/ Directions; Publications and Forms

 The Alberta Human Rights Act establishes the Alberta Human Rights Commission to carry out functions under the act.
 The Commission is an independent commission created by the Government of Alberta, which reports to the Minister of Culture and Community Spirit.
 The Commission has a two-fold mandate: to foster equality and to reduce discrimination.
 It fulfills this mandate through public education and community initiatives, through the resolution and settlement of complaints of discrimination, and through human rights tribunal and court hearings.